jg-digital-media/jgdm-100DaysOfCode/work/log/round-10.md

+# R10D35: Thursday 08 December 2022

+Almost finished with the graphic work on the site.
+The code is almost finished too.
+I'm focusing on Acccesibility issues before making a final plan for launching the site! :)

++ **Technologies Used** - HTML, CSS, WordPress

 # R10D34: Wednesday 07 December 2022

 Did some graphic design and finished up on and end state for the CSS Print styling.
 Narrowed down to 6 pages (down to 3 double sided) of A4.
 One step closer